pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

 ### Vimtutor

-Vimtutor is nothing more than a shell script that uses vim to open up a temporary copy of a text file containing an overview of basic commands as well as sample text to practice editing commands as you learn them.
-Start it by typing the following command into your shell prompt:
+Vimtutor is a shell script that uses vim to open up an ordinary text file.
+The words in this text give you instructions on how to edit the same text to practice vim commands.
+Start it from your shell prompt with the following
+command:

     vimtutor

-Follow the instructions in the file to practice essential vim commands.
-After completing the tutor at least once you will be equipped to perform any text manipulation required for further assignments.
+**Follow the instructions in the file.**

 ### Read the Manual